-Minimise Objective function seeks to minimise the measurement value.
-There must be one and one only objective function (either minimise or maximise) Maximise Objective function seeks to maximise the measurement value.
-There must be one and one only objective function (either minimise or maximise) Constraint minimum Constraint function specifying a minimum value.
+Minimise Objective function seeks to minimise the

+measurement value.
+There must be one and one only objective function (either minimise or maximise)

+Maximise Objective function seeks to maximise the

+measurement value.
+There must be one and one only objective function (either minimise or maximise)

+Constraint Constraint function specifying a minimum walue.
 The optimiser will seek to keep this value above the minimum specified.

-Constraints are optional and any number may be specified Constraint maximum Constraint function specifying a maximum value.
+Constraints are optional and any number

+may be specified

+Constraint Constraint function specifying a

+maximum value.
 The optimiser will seek to keep this value below the maximum specified.
-Constraints are optional and any number may be specified Report only The measurement will be evaluated and recorded in the final report and in the progress message but will not directly take part in the optimisation process.
+Constraints are optional and any number may be specified recorded in the final report and in the progress message but will not directly take part in the optimisation process.
 However, you can refer to its value in a later measurement expression using the label as a variable as long as the label name complies with 'C' variable naming rules.
 That is the label must be start with a letter or underscore and contain only letters, numbers and underscore characters.
 This feature allows composite objective functions to be built comprising measurements from multiple analyses.

-None The measurement will be disabled and not evaluated attained.
-A value may also compulsory.
-If specified, it will complete if the value is inimum or maximum value that must be be specified for an objective function but is not will be treated as a stop value and the optimiser s reached with all constraints met.
-This makes ar to a constraint but it is not identical.
-The value given to an objective function only sets criteria for stopping the optimisation but otherwise is ignored by the optimiser algorithm.
-Constraint values on the other hand take part in the mathematics of the optimiser algorithm and will affect the path taken by the optimiser
+Report only The measurement will be evaluated and